Wildlife & Nature

 There is plenty of time to wander through the narrow lanes lined with houses built by the Portuguese, Dutch and British in their own distinctive styles.
 However it’s not only the extraordinary assortment of architectural styles that can be found but also an array of interesting and tasty local dishes.
 Still strong on rice, coconuts and fish, local cuisine also embraces influences from Europe and the Arab world.
 This evening we have included a harbour cruise, a relaxing end to the day!
 (B)

 After breakfast you’ll board your charter bus for the journey eastward (approx 5-6hrs) to Munnar.
 You’re now in hill country and should notice the difference in both temperature and humidity from Cochin.
 Munnar was developed by British tea companies in the early 20th century and many buildings still reflect the town’s days as a British ‘hill station’.
-Today you will also visit a local family and share lunch with them.
 The following day you explore Eravikulum National Park.
 This park was established in the 1970’s, primarily as a means of protecting an endangered species of wild goat, the Nilgiri Tahr.
 The terrain in the park is quite rough and steep but you’ll take a gentle trek along good paths, to spot these animals along with possibly elephants, sambar and macaques.
 This afternoon there’s time to wander around Munnar’s bazaars.

 This morning you continue your journey westward by bus to Madurai, a city with an illustrious history The journey usually takes around four hours and you should arrive at your hotel around lunch time, however road conditions on this journey may mean the time taken is longer.
 Madurai is the largest of what are collectively known as ‘The Temple Towns’.
 South India’s temple architecture is very different to that of the north, but these are iconic structures in their own right.
 On the northern plains, temples are graced with slim sikaras (towers) whereas here in the south immense gopurams (gateways) carved with thousands of painted Hindu gods are the most striking elements of the Dravidian temples.